- Polynomials are not the only functions that can be used to approximate the known function.

 Because of Eqs.
 2 and 3, every term on the right vanishes except the first, giving

-Hence, is found and it is equal to twice the average value of over one period.
+is found and it is equal to twice the average value of

 It is obvious that getting the coefficients of Fourier series involves many integrations.